What Creature Was First Used In Space Flight Tests?

 Answer: Fruit Flies

 The use of animals in aeronautical tests has a long and colorful history.
-The first recorded instance of anyone using animals to test the effects of altitude on organisms was in 1783; the Montgolfier Brothers, inventors responsible for the first human-manned hot air balloon flight, sent up a hot air balloon with a payload of one rooster, sheep, and duck.
+The first recorded instance of anyone using animals to test the effects of altitude on organisms was in 1783; the Montgolfier Brothers, the inventors responsible for the first human-manned hot air balloon flight, sent up a hot air balloon with a payload of a rooster, sheep, and duck.

 The logic behind their choices was that a sheep was believed to be reasonably close in physiology to a human, the duck could serve as a control to determine any effect the balloon itself had (since ducks are used to flying at high altitudes), and the rooster as a secondary control because it was capable of flight, but not at such elevations.
 The flight was a success and both the balloon and animals enjoyed an eight-minute flight across the French countryside.

 Around one and a half centuries later in the 1940s, the U.S. began conducting experiments with high-altitude weather balloons, sending everything from mice to dogs to monkeys up to heights of 144,000 feet.
 It wasn’t until 1947, however, that any terrestrial creatures were actually launched into low earth orbit.
 The first creatures to visit space were a colony of fruit flies launched aboard a U.S. V2 rocket on February 20, 1947.
 The rocket reached an altitude of 68 miles before ejecting the payload; the payload was successfully recovered.